Does your mental picture of kids playing conjure paper airplanes, tree houses, and slingshots -- not video games, DVDs, and other high-tech gadgets?

+"Video games are dangerous in the sense that they make boys into passive consumers instead of allowing them to develop their imagination," he says.
 "Give me a day playing war rather than a PC war game any day!"

 It's not that computers are intrinsically evil, he says.
 "The problem is when it is used as a babysitter/pacifier at the expense of raising boys to be the sort of men we want in society."

 Keeping an Eye on the Kids